fabiommendes/craftinginterpreters/book/introduction.md

 same language it compiles, a process called **self-hosting**.

-You can't compile your compiler using itself yet, but if you have another compiler for your language written in some other language, you use *that* one to compile your compiler once.
+You can't compile your compiler using itself yet, but if you have another compiler for your language written in some other language, you use _that_ one to compile your compiler once.
 Now you can use the compiled version of your own compiler to compile future versions of itself, and you can discard the original one compiled from the other compiler.
 This is called **bootstrapping**, from the image of pulling yourself up by your own bootstraps.

 <img src="image/introduction/bootstrap.png" alt="Fact: This is the primary mode of transportation of the American cowboy." />

 </aside>

-And, finally, Java is hugely popular.
+And, finally, Python is hugely popular.
 That means there's a good chance you already know it, so there's less for you to learn to get going in the book.
-If you aren't that familiar with Java, don't freak out.
+If you aren't that familiar with Python, don't freak out.
 I try to stick to a fairly minimal subset of it.
-I use the diamond operator from Java 7 to make things a little more terse, but that's about it as far as "advanced" features go.
-If you know another object-oriented language, like C# or C++, you can muddle through.
+Whenever I use some slighly more advanced feature, I'll make a small introduction explaining that concept.
+But don't worry, Python is a straightforward programming language that is often compared with pseudocode.
+Even "advaced" Python tends to read pretty easily.

 By the end of part II, we'll have a simple, readable implementation.
 It's not very fast, but it's correct.
-However, we are only able to accomplish that by building on the Java virtual machine's own runtime facilities.
-We want to learn how Java *itself* implements those things.
+However, we are only able to accomplish that by building on the Python interpreter's own runtime facilities.
+We want to learn how Python _itself_ implements those things.

 ## The Second Interpreter

-So in the next part, we start all over again, but this time in C. C is the perfect language for understanding how an implementation *really* works, all the way down to the bytes in memory and the code flowing through the CPU.
+So in the next part, we start all over again, but this time in Rust.
+Rust is the perfect language for understanding how an implementation _really_ works, all the way down to the bytes in memory and the code flowing through the CPU.

-A big reason that we're using C is so I can show you things C is particularly good at, but that *does* mean you'll need to be pretty comfortable with it.
+#TODO: A big reason that we're using Rust is so I can show you things Rust is
+particularly good at, but that _does_ mean you'll need to be pretty comfortable with it.
 You don't have to be the reincarnation of Dennis Ritchie, but you shouldn't be spooked by pointers either.

 If you aren't there yet, pick up an introductory book on C and chew through it, then come back here when you're done.
 In return, you'll come away from this book an even stronger C programmer.
 That's useful given how many language implementations are written in C: Lua, CPython, and Ruby's MRI, to name a few.

-In our C interpreter, <span name="clox">clox</span>, we are forced to implement for ourselves all the things Java gave us for free.
+In our C interpreter, <span name="clox">rslox</span>, we are forced to implement for ourselves all the things Python gave us for free.
 We'll write our own dynamic array and hash table.
 We'll decide how objects are represented in memory, and build a garbage collector to reclaim them.

 <aside name="clox">